azzyrahman/flickrimagegallery/README.md

 ## Introduction

-This application was built using an Zend framework as a foundation to generates image galleries in response to user searches, drawing content from Flickr using their REST API.
+This application was built using Zend framework as a foundation to generate image galleries in response to user searches, drawing content from Flickr using their REST API.

 ## Installation using Composer